Federal Style Bookcase Value Guide

 The typical price range for Federal Style Bookcase is $800 - $1,000 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Structural integrity of the fluted columns and the smooth operation of the two lower drawers are key value drivers.
+- Structural integrity of the tall frame and the smooth operation of the two lower drawers.

 How to Identify Federal Style Bookcase?

-• Look for the characteristic fluted columns flanking the shelves, a hallmark of the Federal neoclassical aesthetic.
+- Look for the characteristic fluted columns flanking the shelves, a hallmark of neoclassical Federal design.

-• Examine the decorative top molding and the specific configuration of multiple open shelves above two lower drawers.
+- Examine the decorative top molding and the presence of two integrated drawers at the base.

 History of Federal Style Bookcase